smartbch/docs/developers-guide/min-gasprice-decision.md

 2. The other validators call `vote` to specify the target minimum gas price of each one.
 3. The voting process will last for 24 hours.
 When it ends, anyone can call `executeProposal` to make the decision effective.

-The decided minimum gas price is the middle of the arithmetic mean value and geometric mean value of all the voted targets.
+The decided minimum gas price is the middle of the arithmetic mean value and the geometric mean value of all the voted targets.

 #### Psuedo code